 9. Don’t expect small children to sit silent, hands in their laps, not making a noise for the six-hour flight you just boarded.
 However, if you’re a mommy, or daddy, or some other person responsible for these children, make some effort to keep them from kicking and pummeling the back of the seat in front of them and yelling at the top of their lungs.
 It’s not cute, and it’s not funny, it’s just bad manners and bad parenting.

 10. You really will get to get off the plane.
 We promise.
-You don’t have to stand up the very second that the aircraft comes to a stop, especially if you’re in the back row.
+A lack of airplane etiquette means standing up in the aisle while the plane taxis.
+You also don’t have to stand up the very second that the aircraft comes to a stop, especially if you’re in the back row.
 Just sit.
 Breathe.
 You touched down safely and got to your destination, so just enjoy that.
 Let the people in front of you get off the plane, and then you get your turn.

 11. When you get on the plane, carry your bag in front of you.
-If you put it over your shoulder and it bounces around and smacks seated travelers in the head, they aren’t going to be happy with you.
+Unquestionably, if you put it over your shoulder and it bounces around and smacks seated travelers in the head, they aren’t going to be happy with you.
 Keep your luggage to yourself.

 12. The food you are served – and some of the beverages – are hot.
 Don’t yank the foil off and throw them onto your seatmates.
 They probably haven’t done anything to deserve it.
 And even if they have, it’s still rude, so try to avoid it.